nicklockwood/iVersion/README.txt

 iVersion has an additional function, which is to tell users about important new features when they first run an app after downloading a new version.

 NOTE: iVersion cannot tell if a given release is available to download, so make sure that you only update the remote versions file after apple has approved your app and it has appeared in the store.

-In principle you could create a web service that scrapes the iTunes latest releases RSS feed and generates the remote versions plist file for your app automatically, but this is outside the scope of this project currently.
+One way to do this automatically is to replace the remote versions file witha  web service that dynamically polls the iTunes app page for your app and scrapes the version number and release notes.
+A sample implementation of such a service (written in PHP) is included as an example.

 Installation